LoopKit/loopdocs/docs/loop-3/add-cgm.md

 The Libre plugin for Loop, [LibreTransmitter](https://github.com/dabear/LibreTransmitter#libretransmitter-for-loop), connects directly via Near Field Communication (NFC) during pairing (for some sensors) and via Bluetooth (direct to sensor or direct to a transmitter attached to the sensor) for regular readings.
 No other app is needed.

-* Libre 1 are supported but must use a third-party transmitters (miaomiao and bubble transmitters are supported)
+* Libre 1 are supported but must use a third-party transmitter (miaomiao and bubble transmitters are supported)
 * European Libre 2 can be used directly or via transmitter
 * American Libre 2 is not supported
 * Libre 3 is not supported